 And I realized that maybe my reticent, withdrawn mother hadn’t really left me.
 Maybe she was still deeply interested in my life beyond her illness and death it was just that she couldn’t express it the way in which I wanted her to.
 And maybe, her desire remained the same – that she wanted for me a life defined by what I wanted for myself.
 And that her last gift was to teach me how to mother my own heart, my own dreams so that I would never be alone.

-In truth, I’ll never really know.
-Yet, I can hope.
+Yet in truth, I’ll never really know.

 Sixteen years have passed since her death.
 Since that time I earned my masters and worked on documentaries, interviewed filmmakers and writers, disabled athletes and civil rights figures.
 And when I think what my mother might say about it all, now it’s my voice I hear in my head as much as I wish I could remember hers.